MatHeartGaming/G-Repo/README.md

 Many **MSR** studies use GitHub as a data source because:

-> * It contains millions of open source repositories.
+* It contains millions of open source repositories.
-> * Provides a REST API to extract this data.
+* Provides a REST API to extract this data.

 But which repositories to identify to conduct an **MSR** study?

-> * A trend is to select a number of top starred repositories, which are the most voted repositories by GitHub users.
+* A trend is to select a number of top starred repositories, which are the most voted repositories by GitHub users.

-### Problems
+### Problems :no_entry:
-- [x] Problem #1:  **Limitations of the Github API**
-> * The GitHub Search API, which also allows you to download information about the repositories, returns a maximum of 1000 results.
-So if a query returns more than 1000 results, they are truncated for best-matching.
+- [x] Problem #1:  **Limitations of the Github API**; *The GitHub Search API, which also allows you to download information about the repositories, returns a maximum of 1000 results.
+So if a query returns more than 1000 results, they are truncated for best-matching.*

-- [x] Problem #2: **Repository not containing the files in the required programming language**.
-> * Very often the search returns repositories that are not actually written to the requested programming language.
+- [x] Problem #2: **Repository not containing the files in the required programming language**; *Very often the search returns repositories that are not actually written to the requested programming language.*

-- [x] Problem #3 **Non-English language repositories**.
-> * Not all repositories are written in english, so as a result of a search i can get repositories with a readme written in different languages.
+- [x] Problem #3 **Non-English language repositories**; *Not all repositories are written in english, so as a result of a search i can get repositories with a readme written in different languages.*

 ### Requirements
 * Java 8+ ??